-Particularly within large enterprise cloud environments, it’s critical that you have the ability to define fine-grained access to specific monitoring data based on the responsibilities of individual teams.
+Particularly within large cloud environments, it’s critical that you have the ability to define fine-grained access to specific monitoring data based on the responsibilities of individual teams.
 Dynatrace management zones enable you to do this intuitively.
 Management zones allow you to define visibility and responsibility for monitoring data across all layers of your technology stack without reintroducing stack-related silos.

 With the release of Dynatrace 1.174, we’ve introduced the ability to filter all outgoing problem notifications based on management zones.
 Instead of defining additional filtering rules within your alerting profiles, you can now select one of your management zones to filter alerts for detected problems.